Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Steelers stats and trends

-- Pittsburgh has two wins against the spread in five games this year.
+- So far this year Pittsburgh has two wins against the spread.

-- The Steelers have been favored by 5 points or more one time this season and have not covered the spread in any of them.
+- The Steelers have yet to cover the spread this season when favored by 5.5 points or more.

-- Pittsburgh's games this year have eclipsed the over/under one time in five opportunities (20%).

 - This year, the Steelers have turned the ball over six times, one more than the Seahawks' takeaways (5).